Police called to possible overdose involving 'upset' girl, 7

+WILLARD — The Willard Police Department responded to a disturbance reported on Spring Street Monday evening involving a possible verbal altercation and an “upset” juvenile.

-Upon arrival, officers said they determined further assistance was needed in relation possible overdose.
+Upon arrival, officers said they determined further assistance was needed in relation to a possible overdose.
 John D. Leitz, 29, of Plymouth, and Rachel G. Lindsay, 29, of Willard, both were transported to Mercy Health Willard Hospital for treatment.

 Officials said the Huron County Department of Job and Family Services was contacted in relation to the couple’s 7-year-old daughter, who was on the scene at the time of the incident.
 Officers said they confiscated a bottle containing prescription drug, lorazepam and a small, blue pocket knife.